devisree1606/Byte_pair_encoding-from-scratch/README.md

 # Byte Pair Encoding (BPE) Tokenizer

-A Python implementation of the **Byte Pair Encoding (BPE)** algorithm for learning subword vocabularies and performing tokenization.
-This project demonstrates how BPE iteratively merges the most frequent symbol pairs to create a compact vocabulary, a technique widely used in modern Natural Language Processing (NLP) models.
+A Python implementation of the **Byte Pair Encoding (BPE)** algorithm from scratch.
+This project demonstrates how BPE learns subword vocabularies by repeatedly merging the most frequent adjacent character pairs.
+The implementation also supports encoding new words into subword tokens and decoding them back into their original form.

 ---

 ## Overview

-Byte Pair Encoding (BPE) is a data compression-inspired algorithm adapted for NLP to efficiently tokenize text into subword units.
-Instead of treating every word as a unique token, BPE learns frequently occurring character sequences, allowing models to handle unseen or rare words more effectively.
+Byte Pair Encoding (BPE) is a popular subword tokenization algorithm used in Natural Language Processing (NLP).
+Instead of treating every word as a unique token, BPE learns common character sequences and creates subword units, making it effective for handling rare and unseen words.

-This implementation includes the complete BPE workflow:
+This project implements the complete BPE workflow without using any external NLP libraries.

+---

+## Features

 - Character-level vocabulary construction
+- Word frequency calculation
-- Adjacent pair frequency calculation
+- Adjacent symbol pair frequency counting
+- Most frequent pair selection
 - Iterative pair merging
 - Merge rule generation
-- Vocabulary creation
+- Final subword vocabulary creation
-- Word encoding
+- Word encoding into subword tokens
-- Token decoding

----

-## Features

-- Character-level vocabulary initialization
-- Frequency-based pair selection
-- Automatic merge rule learning
-- Configurable number of merge operations
-- Subword token generation
-- Token decoding back to original text
+- Token decoding back into original words
-- Simple and well-structured Python implementation

 ---